 - STILL.
 Select an image file located in the selected subfolder.

-This page offers fine tune parameters for the slider and CV input parameters.
+This page appears when a silder is moved or an illuminated button is pressed; it offers fine tune parameters for the slider, plus MIDI and CV input parameters.

 - S-CURVE.
 Adjusts the response of the slider, either expanding the fine tune range of values near the center of the range (positive S-Curve values) or expanding the fine tune range of values near the outer edges of the range (negative S-Curve values.)

-- CV POLARITY.
-Adjusts the CV input’s summing mode, either adding (+) or subtracting (-) from the slider position.
+- CV Scal.
+Adjusts the CV input’s mode, either adding (+) or subtracting (-) from the slider position.

 WORK IN PROGRESS.
 We will continue adding more FAQs and other general usage notes you will need to make full use of the Memory Palace firmware at launch over the next few days.
 Now is a great time to address any of your installation concerns or questions by posting in this thread.